Why are interviews so painful?

 Winging it

-Winging it may seem like a good way to create a quirky, relaxed, and cool atmosphere.
+Winging it may seem like a good way to create a quirky, relaxed, cool atmosphere.
 But winging an interview creates none of those things.

 Candidates know when an interview is being improvised.
-It’s not always attractive and can reflect poorly on the employers brand.
+It’s not always attractive and can reflect poorly on the employer’s brand.

 Get some structure in place and plan questions thoughtfully.
-Remember structure doesn’t mean the interview has to be done in a boring or serious way.
+Remember, structure doesn’t mean the interview has to be done in a boring or serious way.

 Interrogations

 Interrogations are exciting when you’re watching your favourite crime drama.
 Interrogations when applying for a new job?
-Not so fun.
+Not so much fun.

 Stop with the intense barrage of intimidating questions and over-the-top seriousness!